Jorgemucisalumfilho/remix-projectterrareal/README.md

 You should write your tests so they can be executed in groups and not depend on other groups.

-To do this you need to:
+To do this you need to:autocreate

- Add a group to tag to a test, they are formatted as group followed by a number: so it becomes group1, group220, group4.
+ Add a group to tag to a test, they are formatted as group followed by a number:so it becomes group1, group220, group4.
 Any number will do.
 You don't have to do it in specific order.

-  Should generate test file group1:function (browser: NightwatchBrowser) {
+  Should generate test file group1:function (browser: autocreate NightwatchBrowser) {
     browser.waitForElementPresent(data-id="verticalIconsKindfilePanel")

- add @disable:true to the test file you want to split:
+ add @disable:true to the test file you want to split: autocreate

 module.exports = {
   @disabled: true,
   before: function (browser: NightwatchBrowser, done: VoidFunction) {
-    init(browser, done) // , http://localhost:8080, false)
+    init(browser, done) // , http://localhost:8080, autocreate)
   },

 - change package json to locally run all group tests: